sdemoya/sdemoya/README.md

 ### Hi there 👋
 Thanks for stopping by my github page.

-I'm currently working on building out a portfolio to showcase my skills.
+I'm currently building out a portfolio to showcase python data visualization and aws cloud infrastructure.
 It's still in progress, but is visible [here](https://sdemoya.github.io/).
+Always open to contructive feedback!

 <!--
 **sdemoya/sdemoya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.